Nikitas-G/Entropy-and-Chaos-in-Self-Organizing-Systems/README.md

-LET-Spine: Computational Framework for Cervical Regime Analysis This repository provides the implementation of the Lyapunov-Entropy-Topology (LET) framework, a multi-objective diagnostic suite for quantifying spinal stability and Adjacent Segment Disease (ASD) risk.

-Framework Overview
-The LET framework maps kinematic trajectories into a three-dimensional diagnostic manifold to identify transitions between physiological and pathological regimes.
-Core Indicators
+LET-Spine: Analyzing Cervical Stability
+This repository contains the computational tools for the LET (Lyapunov-Entropy-Topology) framework.
+The goal of this system is to quantify cervical spine stability and assess the risk of Adjacent Segment Disease (ASD).

+The framework evaluates spinal motion across three primary axes:

-Dynamical Instability (λmax): Local stability assessment via the Largest Lyapunov Exponent.
+Dynamical Instability (λmax): Measures how sensitive the motion is to perturbations.

-Informational Complexity (H): Quantification of regularity loss through Shannon Entropy.
+Informational Complexity (H): Tracks the loss of movement regularity and coordination.

-Topological Fragility (T): Structural integrity analysis via the Stress Riser Ratio and algebraic connectivity.
+Topological Fragility (T): Analyzes the structural integrity and load distribution of the vertebral segments.

-Repository Architecture
+Repository Modules
-The suite consists of two primary computational modules:

-LET_Diagnostic_Framework
+1. LET_Diagnostic_Framework
-Executes state-space reconstruction using time-delay embedding.
-Projects the Dynamic Integrity State Vector M(t) onto the diagnostic landscape.
-Identifies the "Stability Gap" between the physiological attractor and pathological states.
+This is the core engine of the study.
+It processes kinematic time-series to map the "Stability Gap", the mathematical distance between healthy physiological movement and pathological states.

-LET Clinical Validation Report
-Performs Monte Carlo bootstrapping (n=1,000) for statistical robustness.
-Calculates the Global Risk Score (J) with associated confidence intervals.
-Validates the PSO-based navigability of the diagnostic landscape.

-LET-Spine: Lyapunov-Entropy-Topology Framework for Cervical Stability Analysis Implementation of the LET (Lyapunov-Entropy-Topology) diagnostic suite for quantifying self-organization and structural integrity in cervical spine kinematics.
-This framework maps nonlinear dynamical stability (λmax), informational complexity (H), and spectral graph connectivity (T) onto a unified manifold to identify pathological regime shifts and Adjacent Segment Disease (ASD) risk factors.

-LET-Heuristic-Calibration: Scale-Parity Weighting for Multi-Dimensional Stability Metrics A computational utility for calibrating weighting coefficients in the Lyapunov-Entropy-Topology (LET) Risk Score (J).
-This script implements a heuristic scale-parity approach to normalize contributions from nonlinear dynamical stability (λmax), network topology entropy (Hnet), and structural connectivity (λ2).
-Validated using the Branney-Breen cervical spine kinematics dataset, the algorithm identifies the "Stability Gap" between physiological and pathological regimes while ensuring robustness through a weight sensitivity audit.
+2. LET-Monte-Carlo-Simulation
+This script runs the analysis 1,000 times using random data variations (bootstrapping).
+It serves as a statistical audit to prove that the results are robust and not caused by measurement noise.
+3. LET-Heuristic-Calibration
+A utility to tune the weights (w_1, w_2, w_3) of the Risk Score (J).
+It ensures scale parity, meaning that instability, entropy, and topology all contribute fairly to the final score without one metric dominating the others due to its numerical range.

 Key Empirical Results
-Validation using the Branney-Breen dataset identified a distinct pathological signature:
+Validation using the Branney-Breen clinical dataset (N=63) identified a clear pathological signature:
-Global Risk Score (J): 2351.55±4.89.
+Global Risk Score (J): Approximately 2417.11 for patients vs. ~1500 for healthy controls.
-Pathological Stress Riser Ratio: 0.383, indicating significant topological stiffening.
-Regime Shift: Observed drift toward λmax≈ 0.56 and decreased entropy (H≈2.65).

-Implementation
-The scripts are optimized for high-dimensional kinematic time-series analysis.
-Input: Multi-segmental translation and angular data.
-Output: Comprehensive clinical diagnostic reports and 3D manifold visualizations.
+Stress Riser Ratio (T): 0.383 in flexion, indicating a significant loss of structural integrity at the C6-C7 level.